 - By William Jackson

-The National Institute of Standards and Technology has released a draft of its guidelines for using the Security Content Automation Protocol (SCAP) for checking and validating security settings on IT systems.
+The National Institute of Standards and Technology has published guidelines for using the Security Content Automation Protocol for checking and validating security settings on information technology systems.

 SCAP is a NIST specification for expressing and manipulating security data in standardized ways.
-It can enumerate product names and vulnerabilities, including software flaws and configuration issues, identify the presence of vulnerabilities and assign severity scores to software flaws.
+It's widely used partly because the Office of Management and Budget requires agencies to use products that can use SCAP for checking compliance with Federal Desktop Core Configuration Settings.
+SCAP's protocols enumerate hardware and software product names and vulnerabilities, including software flaws and configuration issues.
+They also identify the presence of vulnerabilities and assign severity scores to software flaws.

-Several organizations created and maintain the SCAP components, including Mitre Corp., the National Security Agency and the Forum for Incident Response and Security Teams.
+Several organizations created and maintain the SCAP components, including Mitre Corp., the National Security Agency, and the Forum for Incident Response and Security Teams.
 NIST provides SCAP content such as vulnerability and product enumeration identifiers via the National Vulnerability Database.
-All database content and the high-level SCAP specification are freely available from NIST.
+All database content and the high-level SCAP specification are available free from NIST.
 Nongovernment organizations also create and make SCAP content available.